 There will be many e-meetings in parallel.
 Please do not attach files to emails to avoid reflector being overloaded, instead refer to files stored at the meeting server, especially for large files.

 WebConferences, scheduled as in the schedule, will be by the GoToWebinar tool.
 GoToWebinar registration invitations will be sent by email on the RAN2 reflector for each GTW session at least two days before the session.
 RAN2 is planned to have several parallel sessions (please see the schedule) and each of those require a separate tool registration.
+WebConferences, will together with GoToWebinar use the additional tool Torhu, to manage raising hands, available at https://tohru.raisingthefloor.org/

 3 Decisions and Session Chair Notes

 Session chair notes can be found as usual in the Drafts folder and they have a date-time-stamp in the file name.
 All decisions are documented in session chair notes.
 Session chair notes are updated on the meeting server immediately after a Web Conference and after (intermediate) deadlines and checkpoints for email discussions.
 They may also be updated more regularly when agreements are reached.
 Participants are encouraged to check session chair notes frequently.
 Session Notes updates are not indicated by email.

-In case issues are found or improvements are desired, Session Chair notes can be commented on and discussed in respective session chair’s organizational email thread, labelled [AT109e][x00].
+In case issues are found or improvements are desired, Session Chair notes can be commented on and discussed in respective session chair’s organizational email thread, labelled [AT109bis-e][x00].

 In addition to being captured in session chair notes, decisions by email approval are also communicated in the respective email discussion.